What is Lemon Zest:

 1 medium-size lemon = approximately 1 tablespoon of lemon zest = 2 to 3 tablespoons of lemon juice.

 The peel of a citrus fruit contains two (2) top layers:

-Before zesting, scrub the fruit with a sponge and warm, soapy water.
+Wash the lemon first: Before zesting the lemon, scrub the fruit with a sponge and warm, soapy water.
 Rinse it well and dry it with a paper towel.